Elliott03/Crius/README.md

 To get started with Crius, follow these steps:

 1. Clone the repository to your local machine.
+2. Edit the CriusDatabase.SaveAuthenticationPassword() function to save your desired password and call it.
-2. Build the solution using Visual Studio or the .NET CLI.
+3. Build the solution using Visual Studio or the .NET CLI.
-3. Run the application on your preferred platform (Windows, macOS, iOS, Android).
+4. Run the application on your preferred platform (Windows, macOS, iOS, Android).

 ## Usage